AlexShapkin/sportstat_open/README.md

-# sportstat_open
+# Sport Statisitcs bot with googlesheet and web app
 Simple System for Sport Statistics by Messenger Bot

-System links telegrambot with googlesheets and local database
+System links telegrambot with googlesheets and web app